davegson/davegson.com/docs/about/index.md

 # Builder.
 Adventurer.
 Philosopher.

 I'm David Gunnarsson.
-Together with my wife, I live in Vienna, Austria.
+Together with my wife I live in Vienna, Austria.
 Growing up in a home that always had a computer, I was into gaming from my earliest childhood.
 Even though I was fascinated by math and tech, I still was a late bloomer coding wise: only in my final school years I had the means to dive into the captivating world of coding and web development.

 Growing up and living with multiple languages and cultures, I am deeply fascinated by different ways of life.
 I firmly believe Earth's beauty lies in its diversity.